Travel on Point(s)

 Welcome Offer Quick Thoughts

-Not much to discuss here, both are back to being the same so you need to analyze the benefits for you.
+Not much to discuss here, both are the same so you need to analyze the benefits for you.
 Most go with the Sapphire Preferred when starting out.

 CSP vs CSR Card Perks